Paul Meyer has over 35 years of extensive experience in the construction,

 sq. ft.
 LEED Commercial Interior project to several LEED New Construction

 level projects.
 These projects range from Boston to Miami to Vietnam.
-He has been an
+He has

 Consultant for the USGBC in defense of a LEED Certification complaint,